 The DiabetesMine Innovation Project began in 2007 as an idea to improve the functionality and aesthetics of the medical devices and tools that patients with diabetes use — and often wear on their bodies — every day of their lives.
-The initiative went viral, and quickly developed from online conversations into an international crowdsourcing competition that has awarded over $50,000 in prize money over the years…
+The initiative went viral, and quickly developed from online conversations into the DiabetesMine Design Challenge, an international crowdsourcing competition that has awarded over $50,000 in prize money over the years…

 In 2011, we launched the next phase of the Project: The DiabetesMine Innovation Summit.